Skip to content

 The RAG tool you choose today should be able to handle your needs tomorrow.
 As your company grows, so will your data and the number of users interacting with the system.
 Data ingestion and query latency can become significant challenges at scale.
 Look for a tool built on a production-ready architecture that can handle increasing data volumes and user loads without a drop in performance.
 Ask about its ability to scale resources, manage high-throughput data ingestion, and keep response times low.
 A scalable solution ensures your AI applications remain fast and reliable as your business expands.
 Many teams leverage LangChain in production because of its mature ecosystem and robust integrations across LLMs, vector databases, and observability tools, making it a go-to foundation for enterprise RAG stacks.

-A breakdown of the top open-source RAG frameworks
+A look at the top open-source RAG tools and frameworks

 The open-source ecosystem gives you everything you need to build a production-grade RAG system—but each tool plays a different role.
 Some help you orchestrate retrieval workflows, others handle your data indexing or evaluation.
 Choosing the right stack means understanding what each tool does best and how they fit together.